Skip to content

 • People who prepare in advance have better outcomes!

 Do you fit into one or more of these categories?
-It’s hard to imagine anyone who doesn’t.
-Fortunately, we can all fit into the last category, that’s what this blog is all about.
+It’s hard to imagine anyone who doesn’t fit into at least one.

 How can we prepare for the worst?

-Check your insurance coverage!
+Check your insurance coverage

 Most renter and homeowner policies specifically do NOT cover flooding.
 They will cover water damage that comes from the top down (e.g. roof leaks, plumbing breaks), but not water damage from the ground up, such as, from flooding due to extreme rain or hurricanes.
 So just to see where I was with my own coverage I called my insurance company.
 Turns out that I already have coverage for flooding.
 The agent told me that this is not the usual industry practice.
 The agent also informed me that if you own a house, the flood insurance is usually a separate policy.
-The cost of course depends how prone where you live is to flooding.
+The cost of course depends how prone your area is to flooding.

 Check out these tools to help you figure out your risk of flooding where you live…